offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To pad / pocket, select a sketch and use either toolbar button 9 (pad) or toolbar button 15 (pocket).
+To pad / pocket, select a sketch_FC and use either toolbar button 9 (pad) or toolbar button 15 (pocket).
 Once selected, gizmos appear in the 3D viewport and a parameter pane opens.

 ![FreeCAD Part Design workbench pad example](freecad_part_design_pad_example.png)

-The **Mode** parameter defines which directions the sketch is extruded in:
+The **Mode** parameter defines which directions the sketch_FC is extruded in:

 * **One sided**: Extrude in one direction.
 * **Two sided**: Extrude in one direction as well as the opposite direction, where each direction has its own set of parameters (e.g., each direction has its own length).